-- To educate, train and impart vocational training to mentally handicapped and differently abled persons
+- To educate, train and impart vocational training to differently abled persons

 - To help participants develop good work habits and right attitudes towards work

-- To help participants develop and improve their personal, social and functional skills
+- To help participants develop and improve their functional, personal and social skills

 - To help participants improve their communication skills